 "At a time when we're talking about the cost of so many things rising, here's an opportunity to significantly reduce the biggest monthly payment you have," says Greg McBride, chief financial analyst at Bankrate.

 But a new survey from Bankrate indicates that not all homeowners are taking advantage of this opportune moment.
 Nearly three-quarters, 74%, of people who have mortgages that predate the pandemic have not refinanced their home loans, the survey finds.

-A contributing factor: Almost two in five people with mortgages, 38%, don't know what their current interest rate is.
+A contributing factor: Almost 2 in 5 people with mortgages, 38%, don't know what their current interest rate is.
 That's even higher for millennial borrowers, more than half of whom, 54%, don't know their mortgage rate.

 When it comes to your mortgage, ignorance is not bliss, especially because people who haven't refinanced their loans to current interest rates could be losing thousands of dollars a year, says McBride.
 With interest rates this low, refinancing right now can pay off for many homeowners.